What is Information Gain and why does it matter for GEO?

 1. Maximizing Citation Frequency and Authority

-The addition of new, verifiable facts (i.e., information gain) is one of the most effective ways to boost content visibility by providing up-to-date evidence that AI responses can cite.
+The addition of new, verifiable facts (i.e., information gain) is one of the most effective ways to boost content visibility in Generative Engine responses.

 2. Enhancing RAG System Selection and Grounding